boothmanrylan/frby/README.md

 files in mkdata/

-mkdata/modifications.py --> Holds a list containing the parameters to use when create the rfi examples
+mkdata/modifications.py --> Holds a list containing the parameters to use when creating the rfi examples

-mkdata/tensorflow_records.py --> Converts the .npy files created by mkdata/mkdata.py into Tensorflow .tfrecords files
+mkdata/build_tfrecords.py --> Converts the .npy files created by mkdata/mkdata.py into TensorFlowRecords